Kenosha and Rockford Railroad: 20th century

 As many as twelve daily trains operated during the early 20th Century; freight traffic included milk and ice from the numerous dairies and lakes along the route.
 The line was renamed the Kenosha and Rockford Railroad and it was eventually purchased by the Chicago and North Western Railroad.
 Under the CNW, it became known as the Kenosha Division, or the KD Line.

 Electric refrigeration became widespread in the 1930s and the need for ice diminished.
 Dairy farmers also turned to trucking during and after World War II, further decreasing traffic levels.
 By 1938, only two mixed trains still operated, and passenger counts had diminished to one or two riders per day.

 The main portion of the KD Line was abandoned by the C&NW on May 31, 1939.
 A crew of five on Train No. 917 left Kenosha at 9:30 AM with three fare-paying passengers: rail historian Anton E. Klova and Kenosha County Historical Society officials William E. Dickinson and C. Ernest Dewey, plus retired KD Line conductor P. H. Galligan, who rode as far as Salem.
 En route, the crew of No. 917 made lengthy stops at each station to strip its contents and load them aboard No. 917, which as a result arrived at Harvard, Illinois nearly eight hours late.

 At its industrial far west and east ends the KD served a number of industries.
 The KD's biggest customer was perhaps were the American Motors Company factories in Kenosha until Chrysler, which purchased AMC in 1987, began shutting down operations over the following years.
 Prior to AMC it was a Nash plant.
 In Loves Park the KD serviced the Warner-Lambert plant which made chewing gum, Borg-Warner, and Barber-Colman.
-Warner-Lambert continues in operation today under Mondelez ownership but is no longer rail served though it still maintains a connection to the KD.
+The former Warner-Lambert plant continues in operation today under Perfetti Van Melle ownership but is no longer rail served though it still maintains a connection to the KD.

 Three short segments of the KD Line remain in operation today.
 Union Pacific services two customers in Loves Park, IL, Rock Valley Oil & Chemical and the Cimco scrapyard, using the KD Line from Rockford north.
 The Rockford Park District operates a seasonal, self-propelled streetcar over the KD on summer weekends when UP is not operating.
 From Chemung, IL, east to Harvard, IL, the Chicago-Chemung Railroad operates over 3.5 miles of the former KD Line where it connects a large grain elevator operation in Chemung to the UP Harvard Subdivision.
 In Wisconsin the KD Line, also called the Farm Line in this section, is in service by UP from Bain Station into downtown Kenosha.
 It is primarily used by UP to connect its New Line to the Old Line or Kenosha Subdivision but it does have one active, online customer left, the Ocean Spray plant on the west end.

 The CNW was acquired by the Union Pacific Railroad in April 1995.